girlscript/winter-of-contributing/JavaScript/Topics/7.Execution_Context/README.md

 ## Wrap up

 Great!
-Now we know what execution context it and why is it so useful for our beloved JS engine ❤️ We got a good grasp of the differences between Global Execution Context & Local Execution Context, along with the phases required in their creation.
+Now we know what execution context is and why it is so useful for our beloved JS engine. ❤️ We got a good grasp of the differences between Global Execution Context & Local Execution Context, along with the phases required in their creation.

 > Author :